 Students may have become used to teacher-centred methodologies earlier on in their education

 According to one article I’ve read in the ELT Journal (Talandis and Stout, 2014), teachers of English in Japan have their backs firmly to the wall in their efforts to encourage students to speak English.

 ... prevalent teacher-centred methodologies, such as grammar-translation, mean that many students have not had much, if any, speaking practice.

 Hence, Japanese students enter university having gained little training in how to conduct a conversation.
 This is despite the fact they receive six years of English education at secondary school.

 Some 14 years ago, I taught English in Bosnia.
 Every class consisted mostly of grammar drills.
-The name of the game was accuracy.
-Of course, self-expression was limited.
+Self-expression was limited because the name of the game was accuracy.
 On the rare occasion I tried to make conversation with students, they only seemed to be able to give short answers because they’d become so used to following rigid question-answer patterns.

 What is the net result of teacher-centred instruction?
-Typically, as Talandis and Stout (2014: 1) confirm, students enter university with an abnormally low level of speaking proficiency.
+Typically, as Talandis and Stout (2014, p.1) confirm, students enter university with an abnormally low level of speaking proficiency.
 Indeed, this level may even be below the A1 threshold on the Common European Framework of Reference.